Frank Wall (steamboat engineer)

 Francis Xavier Wall (January 4, 1810 - July 3, 1896) was a steamboat engineer and millionaire considered the founder of the town of Wall, Pennsylvania, near Pittsburgh.
 He sold his land to the Pennsylvania Railroad, who built the first railroad station in the area, Wall's Station.
 He died when he was struck by a train at the station.

 Early years in Ireland

 Francis Xavier Wall was born on January 4, 1810, in County Londonderry, Ireland to Michael Walls and Margaret McKee.

 Emigration

 He emigrated to America with his mother in 1822.
 His father went in 1810.
 He early left his father's home near Pittsburgh and worked on railroads and on the Pennsylvania Canal.
 His first job at the age of 18 was as a teamster for the Pennsylvania Railroad Company.

 Steamboat engineer

 He had a natural inclination for mechanics and turned his efforts to engine making until obtaining a position as an engineer on steamboats on the Mississippi River.
 He would go from Pittsburgh to New Orleans and the Gulf of Mexico, also traversing the Chattahoochee and Apalachicola Rivers of Georgia and Florida, including during the Seminole Wars.
 He served in this capacity seventeen or eighteen years.
+One of the boats he rode on as engineer was the Hyperion.
+Another was the Cuba, of which he was also half-owner.